inbarblech/BCI4ALS---Team/README.md

 Then install the requirements:
 `cd BCI4ALS---Team`
 `pip install -r requirements.txt`
-In addition, you need to install openBCI-GUI and LabRecorder (lsl).
+In addition, you need to install openBCI-GUI and LabRecorder (LSL).

 ## Notes
-* Current model (EEGNET) results -
-* All the data we used was collected using openBCI based EEG headset with 16 channels.
+* All the data we used was collected using openBCI based EEG headset with 13 channels.
+* Current model (EEGNET) results:
+  * All correct predictions: 43, Total test: 90, Total accuracy: 48% ​
+  * Target correct predictions: 15, Targets in test: 28, Target accuracy: 54% ​
+  * Other correct predictions: 4, Other in test: 31, Other accuracy: 13% ​
+  * Gap filler correct predictions: 24, Gap filler in test: 31, Gap filler accuracy: 77%

 ## Contacts
 * Shira Salama - shirasalama@mail.tau.ac.il